townsville/book-1/townsville.md

 The Advert-o-chure room was at first deadly silent.
 When the door of the lifty closed, the whole room broke out into a conversational buzz.
 Over the loudspeaker, a voice rang out:

-"Please, cease your gabfest!
+"Please, cease all gabfesting!
 Remember the silence!
 It is not optional!"

 The buzz died down to a low whisper that sounded like rustling book pages.
 Meanwhile, Liperton walked into the room and looked around.
 He addressed a man just inside the entrance: